EVE Thermo Review (2nd Gen, 2023 version) – Matter-ready, smart radiator valve

 Put some AA batteries in the top compartment of the Thermo and scan the QR code with the Apple Home app.

-Note: You should have one radiator always on, usually in your downstairs hallway.
-Do not add a TRV or EVE Thermo to this as your central heating system needs to allow the pump to pump a minimum continuous volume.
+Note: You should always have one radiator on, usually in your downstairs hallway.
+Do not add a TRV or EVE Thermo to this, as your central heating system needs to allow the pump to pump a minimum continuous volume.

 Apple’s Siri – Simple Use

 You could say, “Hey Siri, turn the lounge radiator to 20.5 degrees.”
-Providing you have the radiator named correctly you can use Siri on your iPhone in the car, on your Watch at work or via your smart speakers at home.
+Providing you have the radiator named correctly, you can use Siri on your iPhone in the car, on your Watch at work or via your smart speakers at home.

 try, “Hey Siri, what’s the temperature in the living room.” and it will tell you the room temperature according to EVE Thermo